vsm/nlp-to-vsm/README.md

 ## Goal
 We want to map the dependency trees of NLP, onto the intuitive semantic structures of [VSM](https://vsm.github.io) (Visual Syntax Method).

-"Covid-19" is the theme of the hackathon, so we would:
+"Covid-19" is the theme of the hackathon, so we would like to:
 • focus on **Covid-19 literature**,
 • design how Covid-19-related **syntax trees** can be **converted to VSM semantics**,
 • discuss how this can facilitate **semantic queries** over multidisciplinary Covid-19 knowledge, in a form that **biomedical end-users can grasp**.